 Ensuring workplaces are free from discrimination, harassment, bullying and victimisation and not to behave in a manner that could have a detrimental impact on another's ability, well-being and confidence to carry out their work.
-All employees have a personal responsibility to create a working environment that is free from harassment and bullying.
+All employees have a personal responsibility to create a working environment that is free from harassment and bullying and where employees can confidently bring their whole self to work.

-4.3 Manager's / Head Teacher's Responsibilities
+4.3 Line Manager's / Head Teacher's Responsibilities

 Ensuring the policy is implemented and observed.
-This includes taking action by informally counselling any employee/ volunteer/ contractor/ agency personnel who is observed to be adopting behaviour that runs contrary to this policy.
+This includes taking action by informally counselling any employee/trainee/worker/volunteer/ contractor/ agency personnel who is observed to be adopting behaviour that runs contrary to this policy.